-In the past quarter century, the study of film has witnessed evolutionary changes in cinematic forms.
-Current historical and theoretical research addresses the social, aesthetic, and economic importance of cinema for the history of the twentieth century.
-And at the beginning of a new century, television, video, and the digital arts, as well as new forms of performance, design, and contemporary art, are challenging cinema to adapt and to find new forms of representation.
-The global reach of the film/media industries challenge us to comprehend how the screen arts are changing our understanding of culture and society, and how cultural knowledge and experience are conveyed through moving images.
-The impact of new imaging technologies on the history and development of science is equally important, presenting new challenges for the study of image making and reception in the 21st century.
+In the past quarter century, the study of film has undergone dramatic changes and expansions.
+Current historical and theoretical research addresses the social, aesthetic, and economic importance of cinema for the twentieth century.
+And at the beginning of a new century, television, video, and the digital arts, as well as new forms of performance, design, and contemporary art, are transforming and enriching cinematic expressive possibility.
+The global reach of the film/media industries challenge us to comprehend how the screen arts inflect our understanding of culture and society, and how cultural knowledge and experience abide in moving images.
+The impact of new imaging technologies on science is equally important, offering exciting new modalities for the study of image making in the post-millennial era.

-Through the power and flexibility of its interdisciplinary approaches, since the 1990s advanced research in film studies has become the foundation for a broader concern with contemporary visual culture.
-The original vision for the Carpenter Center for the Visual Arts at Harvard—which in the 1950s already recognized the inter-relatedness of film, video, mixed media, design, architecture, performance, and installation art in the visual and performing arts—has thus proved to be prescient.
-The past ten to fifteen years have also witnessed a particular and compelling institutional and intellectual convergence between the history and philosophy of art and the cultural study of space on one hand, and film history and theory on the other.
-This convergence is motivated by an idea of visual culture that embodies three interlocking research perspectives: one object-based (visual media and their interrelationships), one institutional (the emergence of visual studies as an international, cross-disciplinary approach to research), and one theoretical (the philosophical interrogation of the social nature of vision and visuality, especially in its cinematic forms).
+Since the 1990s, advanced research in film studies has assumed a broader investment in visual culture at large.
+The founding vision of the Carpenter Center for the Visual Arts at Harvard—which already in the 1950s recognized the interrelatedness of film, video, mixed media, design, architecture, performance, and installation art in the visual and performing arts—has thus proved to be prescient.
+Recent years have also witnessed a compelling institutional and intellectual convergence between the history and philosophy of art and the cultural study of space on one hand, and film history and theory on the other.
+This convergence is motivated by an idea of visual culture with three inextricably bound research emphases: one object-based (visual media and their interrelationships), one institutional (the emergence of visual studies as an international and cross-disciplinary mode of research), and one theoretical (the philosophical interrogation of the social nature of vision and visuality, especially in its cinematic forms).

-The first perspective recognizes commonalities between visual media—painting, sculpture, photography, cinema, and video—and the critical theories that accompany them.
+The first emphasis recognizes commonalities between visual media—painting, sculpture, photography, cinema, and video—and the critical theories that elaborate them.
 It concerns itself primarily with spatial media deployed in two- and three-dimensional environments—painting, photography, architecture—as well as time-based spatial arts such as cinema, electronic and digital media (including video, television and the varieties of new media), and installation art.
-This focus on the arts of vision, however, recognizes that vision is an active, complex process that is rarely engaged in the absence of other perceptual information.
+In this focus on the arts of vision, vision is an active, complex process that rarely takes place in the absence of other perceptual information.
 Spatial media, along with their histories and theories, cannot be considered independently of literature and the performing arts.

 Contemporary manifestations of visual culture are also increasingly defined by the interdependence of media.
-To take one example, the moving image today is not only projected on cinema screens; it is deployed equally in cinema theatres, on home television, portable computers and other types of personal displays, and in public spaces such as airports or on building facades, and worked into installation art and live performance.
+For example, the moving image today is not only projected on cinema screens; it is also deployed in cinema multiplexes, on home television, portable computers and other types of personal displays as well as in public spaces such as airports or on building facades, and worked into installation art and live performance.
 In each instance, conditions of perception, interpretation, and evaluation shift as the image cycles through different social contexts and technologies of presentation.
-The study of film and visual culture is thus motivated by a renewed concern for investigating the predominance of images as central to the representation and formulation of knowledge in past and contemporary societies.
-Art history and aesthetics are drawing inspiration from the renewed currency of the visual in the present era while recognizing both the power and complexity of cinematic and electronic imaging.
-At the same time, film studies, art history, the history of science, and architectural theory have begun a sophisticated dialogue concerning what the “visual” means and how it functions in contemporary society.
+The study of film and visual culture is thus motivated by a renewed concern with images and their seminal role in the representation and formulation of knowledge in past and contemporary societies.
+Art history and aesthetics likewise draw inspiration from the renewed currency of the visual in the present era while recognizing both the power and complexity of cinematic and electronic imaging.
+At the same time, film studies, art history, the history of science, and architectural theory have initiated a sophisticated dialogue concerning what the “visual” means and how it functions in contemporary society.

-From the beginning, film studies at Harvard has been conceived as the multidisciplinary foundation for the broader study of visual experience.
-From Paul Sachs’s incorporation of film into the academic and curatorial focus of the fine arts to Rudolph Arnheim’s consideration of the medium in his investigations of visual thinking, and from Hugo Münsterberg’s forays into the psychological reception of moving images to Stanley Cavell’s groundbreaking philosophical approach to the medium, Harvard maintains a long tradition of engaging cinema through the cultural, visual, spatial, and philosophical questions it raises.
-This tradition is a source of strength for the department and its resources.
+From its first appearance on the Harvard campus, film studies has been conceived as the multidisciplinary foundation for a broader study of visual experience.
+From Paul Sachs’s incorporation of film into the academic and curatorial focus of the fine arts to Rudolf Arnheim’s consideration of the medium in his investigations of visual thinking, and from Hugo Münsterberg’s forays into the psychological reception of moving images to Stanley Cavell’s groundbreaking philosophical reflections on the medium, Harvard has maintained a long tradition of engaging cinema through the cultural, visual, spatial, and philosophical questions it raises.
+This tradition is a source of strength and impetus for the department and its resources.
 It continues today in the various film courses offered through departments of language that investigate cultural and historical aspects of the medium to courses in Visual and Environmental Studies that focus on film’s relationship to spatiality and architecture.

 Objectives of the PhD Program

-1. To provide strong and rigorous training in film and visual studies that offers a blend of theoretical, analytical, and historical coverage while drawing on the unique interdisciplinary strengths of the FAS course offerings, the Harvard Film Archives’ vast holdings of films and documents, and the rich resources of Harvard museums, galleries, and libraries.
+1. To provide strong and rigorous training in film and visual studies with a blend of theoretical, analytical, and historical perspectives while drawing on the unique interdisciplinary strengths of the FAS course offerings, the Harvard Film Archives’ vast holdings of films and documents, and the rich resources of Harvard museums, galleries, and libraries.

-2. To cultivate perspectives that are particularly attentive to the place of moving images within larger histories and their connections to both traditional and emerging arts, disciplines, and fields of endeavor.
+2. To cultivate forms of awareness that are particularly attentive to the place of moving images within larger histories and their connections to both traditional and emerging arts, disciplines, and fields of endeavor.

-3. To provide a core set of advanced research skills in the history and theory of moving images that builds on and augments the increasing concern with visuality and the visual arts in a broad range of Faculty of Arts and Sciences departments and schools of graduate study including, among others, African and African-American Studies, Anthropology, East Asian Languages and Civilizations, English and American Literature and Language, Germanic Languages and Literatures, History, History of Art and Architecture, History of Science, Literature and Comparative Literature, Philosophy, Romance Languages and Literatures, Slavic Languages and Literatures, and Sociology.
+3. To foster advanced research skills in the history and theory of moving images that build on and augment the increasing concern with visuality and the visual arts in a broad range of Faculty of Arts and Sciences departments and schools of graduate study including, among others, African and African-American Studies, Anthropology, East Asian Languages and Civilizations, English and American Literature and Language, Germanic Languages and Literatures, History, History of Art and Architecture, History of Science, Literature and Comparative Literature, Philosophy, Romance Languages and Literatures, Slavic Languages and Literatures, and Sociology.

-4. To develop an advanced research program of study that also profits from the creative context of the Carpenter Center for the Visual Arts and its ongoing conversation among artists, critics, curators, historians, and theorists of the arts and of film, video, and performance.
+4. To develop an advanced research program of study that also profits from the creative context of the Carpenter Center for the Visual Arts and its ongoing dialogues between artists, critics, curators, historians, and theorists of the arts and of film, video, and performance.

-The PhD in Film and Visual Studies is a research degree whose core emphasis is the theory and history of moving images in relation to the visual arts.
+The PhD in Film and Visual Studies is a research degree that emphasizes the theory and history of moving images in relation to the visual arts.
 The Program does not admit candidates for a terminal AM degree.
 Students may apply for a master’s degree after advancing to PhD candidacy by satisfactorily completing their coursework and exams as indicated below.
 The expected timetable for completion of the degree is five to six years.